-Simavi’s work is grounded in our believe in the power of individual women and girls, and women and girls as a group.
+Simavi’s work is grounded in our belief in the power of individual women and girls, and women and girls as a group.
 We focus on, and start with women and girls and put their needs and priorities at the centre of what we do.
 This helps to frame our interventions and ensure the steps we take address the challenges they are facing.

 Investing in women and girls